AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

 Running a model from Python
 ---------------------------

-If you didn't complate the model from :doc:`lesson 2 <lesson2>`, you can download the :download:`finshed model here <Downloads/OptimBike2-lesson3.zip>`.
+If you didn't complete the model from :doc:`lesson 2 <lesson2>`, you can download the :download:`finshed model here <Downloads/OptimBike2-lesson3.zip>`.

 For the external optimizers to work, we need a way to run AnyBody models from